Managing for wildlife:

 - Pure white throat and body underside.

-- However females in the spring of their second calendar year of life (first
+- However, females in the spring of their second calendar year of life (their first

 nesting season) show a mix of brown and greenish upper body feathers, like

-- Juveniles, young Tree Swallows that have recently left their nests, are sooty
+- Juveniles, young Tree Swallows that have recently left their nests and have not

 Where do Tree Swallows live?

-- Tree Swallows nest from northern Canada and Alaska south through much of
+- Tree Swallows nest from subarctic northern Canada and Alaska south through

 - The green areas of the map below show their main breeding range, but they